Bill Cosby asks judge to dismiss 3 accusers’ defamation suit

-Cosby's lawyers say their client denies all of the allegations of sexual misconduct.
+Cosby’s lawyers said their client denies all of the allegations of sexual misconduct.

 Cosby, who starred as Dr. Cliff Huxtable on the beloved sitcom “The Cosby Show” from 1984 to 1992, hasn’t been charged with any crime.
 At least 15 women have stepped forward in recent years to level various assault accusations.

-Tamara Green, a California lawyer, says Cosby drugged and sexually assaulted her in her Los Angeles-area apartment in the early 1970s.
+Tamara Green, a California lawyer, said Cosby drugged and sexually assaulted her in her Los Angeles-area apartment in the early 1970s.

-Therese Serignese says Cosby drugged and raped her in a dressing room after a show in Las Vegas around 1976.
-And Linda Traitz alleges he tried to drug her and then groped her on a Southern California beach in about 1970.
+Therese Serignese said Cosby drugged and raped her in a dressing room after a show in Las Vegas around 1976.
+And Linda Traitz alleged he tried to drug her and then groped her on a California beach in about 1970.

 Cosby’s lawyers say his representatives were responding to the accusations in strongly-worded rebukes.